Green Burial - Natural Burial

 Are There Any Green Cemeteries in Raleigh?

-Not currently.
-The nearest green cemetery is in Wake Forest, NC called Pine Forest Memorial Gardens.
+Yes.
+Oakwood Historic Cemetery located downtown Raleigh has a green section.
+The cemetery is managed by Robin Simonton.
+The other nearest green cemetery is located at Wake Forest called Pine Forest Memorial Gardens.
 It is located at 770 Stadium Drive, 919.556.6776.
 The manager is Dyanne Matzkevich.

 What Makes a Cemetery Green?